 Pretend you are not talking only to the customer but to a captive audience.
 This shift in perspective can provide an emotional buffer if the customer is being verbally abusive.
 It will allow you to think more clearly when responding.
 Since an unruly customer can be a negative referral, assume they’ll spread their experience to other potential customers.
-It can help ensure you’ve done your best to address their pricing concerns in a calming way.
+It can help ensure you’ve done your best to address their pricing concerns in a calm way.

 Know when to compromise in the new pricing strategy.

-Never stoop to their level
+Never stoop to their level.

 If the customer is swearing or being verbally abusive, take a deep breath and let them finish.
 Stooping to their level will not solve anything.
 It will usually escalate the situation in a negative direction.
 Instead, remind the customer that you are there to help them.
 Hence, their best immediate chance of resolving the situation is to be civil.